yafeng/SpliceVista/Readme.txt

 Here, we will use the heavy_testfile.txt file (a tab-delimited text file as described in step1) to illustrate the workflow.

-(If you have already grouped PSMs into peptides, just run step 2, rename output file from _psmdata.txt to _pepdata.txt and skip step 3)
+(If you have already grouped PSMs into peptides, run step 2 and step 3 as usual.)
 Step2: insert gene symbol for each PSM- converter.py Insert gene symbol for each PSM.
 Each protein accession will be assigned a gene symbol which will be used to retrieve its known splice variants in the next step.
 This is done by converter.py.